-X.509 digital certificates are a fantastically secure method of authentication, but they require a little more infrastructure to support than your typical username and password credentials.
-A frequent error encountered by users attempting to configure and install their own certificates is:
+X.509 digital certificates are a fantastic way to encrypt communication and authenticate into systems, but they require a little more infrastructure to support than your typical username and password credentials.
+A frequent error encountered by users attempting to configure and install their certificates is:

 “X.509 Certificate Signed by Unknown Authority”